robotframework/OldSeleniumLibrary/README.rst

 Installation
 ------------

-See INSTALLATION.txt for installation and uninstallation instructions.
+See [INSTALL.rst](INSTALL.rst) for installation and uninstallation instructions.

 Directory Layout